 - Using a stand mixer (or a hand mixer + large bowl), whip together cream cheese, butter, dry cake mix, powdered sugar, and brown sugar until smooth, about 3 to 5 minutes.

 - Turn off mixer and use a spatula to mix in green food coloring.
 I used about 1 teaspoon, but feel free to use whatever amount gives you the color you'd like.

 - Lay out a piece of plastic wrap on a flat surface, then scoop the cheese ball mixture in the center.
 Pull up the sides of the plastic wrap to cover the cheese mixture, confining it to the middle.
-Use your hands to smooth the wrapped cheese into a ball shape.
+Once completely wrapped in plastic, use your hands to smooth the cheese into a ball shape.
 If needed, use a second piece of plastic wrap to secure the ends.

-- Place wrapped cheese ball in the refrigerator until firm, at least two to three hours.
+- Place wrapped cheese ball in the refrigerator until firm, at least 2 to 3 hours.

 - Serve grinch cheese ball immediately with shortbread or sugar cookies for dipping.